crimeraaa/dst-shellbells/README_OR_PERISH.md

 Basically if variable `song` is set to something, if `song` is set to a nonexistent global variable OR it's a valid global variable that isn't a table, then the command will print the error and stop there.
 This is important because it establishes two things: 1) Our song file MUST be a LUA table, and 2) Our song file must be accessible within the global environment.
 DST Mods by default have their own separate environment, so mod global variables in a DST mod can't actually be accessed with the ingame console.
 This can be averted by explicitly declaring a variable to be GLOBAL within your mod, or setting the mod's environment to GLOBAL.

 To explain how my mod works and why I made it, let's see what `notetable_dsmaintheme` is all about!
+This is, in my opinion, very important to understand as it's how shell bell songs are created at all.
+I'll discuss the other parameters much much later.

     local notes =   -- create a table called notes.
     {